 Fluance devices are simple to operate, with clearly labeled and intuitive controls.
 The setup and installation is a different story.
-The lack of a web platform or mobile app makes finetuning a tedious task reliant only on on-board controls.
-This might not be easy for people that are new to Fluance products.
+The lack of a web platform or mobile app makes finetuning a tedious task reliant only on onboard controls.
+This might not be easy for people who are new to Fluance products.

 Because of the materials used in Klipsch speakers, they tend to have premium prices, such as the RP-8000F floorstanding speaker, which costs from $800 to $1000 apiece.
 But they deliver much more than what you pay for.
 If you really care about the quality of the sound and the durability of your speaker, it is easy to overlook the cost.

 There are also a few Klipsch product lines that do not cost as much (the Klipsch Reference RSB-3 home cinema speaker costs from $150 to $300, while a Klipsch Reference On-Ear headphone costs from $99 to $200), but sometimes this results in lesser than premium sound quality.